Unfair competition

 Definition

-According to article 2 of the Bangui Agreement: any act or practice which, in the exercise of industrial or commercial activities, creates or is likely to create confusion with the company of others, in particular with its products or services.
+According to Article 2 of the Bangui Agreement: any act or practice which, in the exercise of industrial or commercial activities, creates or is likely to create confusion with the enterprise of another, in particular with its products or services.

 Constituent facts